 Manoj is VP-Developer Relations at LambdaTest and also leads the Office of Open Source.
 He is an open-source enthusiast and has contributed to various libraries in the quality ecosystem.
 Notably, Manoj is a contributor to the Selenium project and is also a member of the project leadership committee for Selenium.
 He is an Appium committer too.
 Manoj is passionate about sharing knowledge and has delivered keynote sessions at Selenium Conference, STeP-IN, and SLASSCOM apart from other technical talks around the world.
 He is an avid accessibility practitioner and also a voluntary member of the W3C ACT-R group.
 Manoj has previously worked at and been a part of digital transformation programs at leading companies like Thoughtworks, Wipro, and IAG, among others.

-Balancing the shift for Optimal Quality
+Keynote: Balancing The Shift for Optimal Quality

 Digital transformation is a key focus for many organizations as they look to stay competitive in today’s rapidly evolving digital landscape.
 However, the shift towards digital technologies can often be complex and disruptive, requiring careful planning and execution.
 The shift left and shift right trends in DevOps have gained significant attention in recent years as organizations strive for digital transformation and a focus on quality.
 One aspect of this shift that is particularly important to consider is the balance between “shift left” and “shift right” in DevOps.